It is a white, solid, aromatic, crystalline hydrocarbon, best known as the main ingredient in mothballs.

 Naphthalene is also used to make something called phthalic anhydride.
-This chemical is used to make, among other things, artificial resins, such as glyptals, and pharmaceuticals, as well.
+This chemical is used to make, among other things, artificial resins, such as glyptics, and pharmaceuticals, as well.
 Naphthalene also helps make a very famous type of plastic, polyvinyl chloride (PVC).

 Hazards and safety

-And that’s where the problem lies, the fact that naphthalene is used in so many places to make so many different products.
+Moreover, that is where the problem lies, the fact that naphthalene is used in so many places to make so many different products.

-This means that employees involved in the manufacture of these products and end users, such as consumers, can be exposed to the potentially harmful effects of naphthalene.
+This means that employees involved in the manufacture of these products and end-users, such as consumers, can be exposed to the potentially harmful effects of naphthalene.

 In humans, exposure to large amounts of naphthalene can damage or destroy red blood cells.
 This could cause the body to have too few red blood cells until it replaces the destroyed cells.

 Humans, especially children, have developed this condition after ingesting mothballs or deodorant blocks that contain mothballs.
 Some of the symptoms of this condition are fatigue, poor appetite, restlessness, and pale skin.